brugmanjoost/buffered-csv/README.md

 If *data* is an array then the data is interpreted as order-first.
 Array items are interpreted as fields according to their position in the array.
 This influences their representation in the file (e.g. quoted or not).

 If *data* is a key/value map then the data is interpreted as name-first.
-Each key is interpreted as a header name.
+Each key is interpreted as a field name.
 Data is sent to the buffer with a field order that matches any earlier established order of fields.
 Previously unseen keys are autodiscovered as headers.

 #### file.complete()